davidgasquez/davidgasquez.com/src/content/blog/2025-12-13-useful-agentic-workflows-2025.md

 _This is a very early draft_

-More or less one year ago, I shared [a few LLM workflows I was using](useful-llm-tools-2024) at the time.
+More or less one year ago, I shared [some LLM workflows](useful-llm-tools-2024) I was finding useful at the time.
 Things have changed quite a bit, so, here are some randomly sorted ~LLM~ agentic workflows I've found useful for work, data, productivity, and research!

 ## Magical UNIX Pipelines